Empowering participation in community-based environmental solutions

 Feel empowered to pursue personal environmental interests

 What’s more?
-High school juniors and seniors participating in our Education Program are eligible for a $5,000 to $20,000 scholarship should they choose to apply sustainability to their academic and professional future.
+High school juniors and seniors participating in our Education Program are eligible for a scholarship of up to $20,000 should they choose to apply sustainability to their academic and professional future.

-The Walking Softer scholarship aims to support Education Program participants in their pursuit of furthering their sustainability efforts at a 2-year, 4-year, or vocational school.
+The Walking Softer scholarship aims to support Education Program participants in their pursuit to further their sustainability efforts at a 2-year, 4-year, or trade school.
 There are no specific major requirements, but students should have the desire to apply sustainability in whatever path they choose and to progress toward equitable and just environmental solutions.

-Participating groups are eligible and encouraged to enter the All-Stars Competition, where groups will create a video highlighting the community project their group worked on during the program.
+Participating groups are eligible and encouraged to enter the All-Stars Challenge, in which groups create a video highlighting the community they worked on during the program.

-The videos will be presented to a panel of judges during the virtual competition night.
-Using provided criteria, the judges will select winners, and all members of the winning teams will receive sustainable rewards!
+Project videos will be presented to a panel of judges during a virtual event.
+Using provided criteria, the judges select multiple winning teams who receive a variety of rewards!

-This competition is an opportunity for students to celebrate the work they’ve done, as well as learn about what other students are doing to positively impact the environment in their own communities.
+This challenge is an opportunity for students to showcase and celebrate the work they’ve done, as well as learn about what other students are doing to positively impact their own communities.

 If you are interested in participating in our 2024 competition, email us.